KeerthiK2005/Vehicle_Detection_System/README.md

  Vehicle Detection System in Python using OpenCV.
 Detects and counts vehicles in a video stream, with background subtraction and contour analysis.
 Technologies: Python, OpenCV, NumPy.

- Vehicle_detection_system project output(here is how it turned out):
+ Vehicle_detection_system project output(here is how it turned out): https://github.com/KeerthiK2005/Vehicle_Detection_System/assets/128359412/07b8ce42-6e40-446b-a9b4-6793c2f5d1cd

- https://github.com/KeerthiK2005/Vehicle_Detection_System/assets/128359412/07b8ce42-6e40-446b-a9b4-6793c2f5d1cd
+**Need for vehicle detection:**
+It covers the latest need for intelligent traffic management systems like
+1. Traffic Management and Planning
+2. Parking Management System
+3. Traffic Control

+**Outsketch:**
+1. Detector
+2. Tracker
+3. Counter

 **Project Description:**

-This project is a Vehicle Detection System that uses computer vision techniques to detect and count vehicles in a given video stream.
+This project is a Vehicle Detection System that uses computer vision techniques to detect, track and count vehicles in a given video stream.
 The system analyzes each frame of the video to identify and count vehicles that pass a predefined line on the screen.
 The code is written in Python and utilizes the OpenCV library for computer vision and image processing.

 **Project Structure:**